-File format: dds, dxt1 or dxt5 cube (as the map is usually blurry and distorted, dx1 should work fine
+File format: dds, dxt1 or dxt5 cube (as the map is usually blurry and distorted, dx1 should work fine in most cases) Suffix: "env".

 This will apply a cube to the mesh as if it is was reflecting it (hence called "environment map").